Frequently Asked Questions (FAQS)

 Could you clarify the expectations for the actual online classroom attendance/time and assignments due?

-All course activities occur online through asynchronous (not real time) online discussions, live webinars and other means including collaborations among students in learning activities and assignments.
-You can take the courses from a distance from anywhere in the world as long as you have a reliable internet connection and a computer and software compatible with Connect, UBC’s online learning system.
+The courses in our program are not self-paced or self-directed, but run as full graduate study courses.
+All course activities occur online through asynchronous online discussions, live webinars and other means including collaborations among students in learning activities and assignments.
+You can take the courses from a distance from anywhere in the world as long as you have a reliable internet connection and a computer and software compatible with Canvas, UBC’s online learning system.

 I am interested in the MRSc program but wonder if I can try some courses before applying to the MRSc?